 Similar to the Discovery Phase, the Vision Phase will be accompanied by interactive events on campus and Issue 2 of the LMP online magazine, Groundswell.
 Those tools are intended to facilitate a conversation on how each of the potential scenarios will affect the experience of the campus, as well as how they will contribute to the overarching goals of the LMP: inclusivity, adaptation and education.

 To illustrate the range of potential modifications, we have selected 12 key locations on the Smith campus.
 These locations were selected not only because they are significant to how the campus is perceived and used, but also because they represent transformations that are applicable to other locations not highlighted in this exploration.
 These will be available online on February 11 and during on-campus events.

-Over the course of the 2019–20 academic year, the Landscape Master Plan Committee is overseeing the development of a new landscape master plan (LMP) for Smith College.
-We have partnered with MNLA, who will lead the landscape master plan.
-The LMP will be a comprehensive, 20-year plan that will guide the evolution of Smith’s outdoor campus landscape to meet current and future opportunities and challenges.
-The LMP will address how the campus landscape can manifest Smith’s values, educational goals, and strategic priorities.
+Over the course of the 2019–20 academic year, the Landscape Master Plan Committee is overseeing the development of a new landscape master plan for Smith College.
+We have partnered with MNLA, who will lead the initiative.
+The LMP will be a comprehensive, 20-year plan that will guide the evolution of Smith’s outdoor campus landscape to meet current and future challenges.
+The LMP will address how the campus landscape can manifest Smith’s values, educational goals and strategic priorities.

 Since the last landscape master plan was completed more than 20 years ago, changes in student priorities, pedagogy, technology, climate and landscape management practices have resulted in the need for a critical reassessment of the college’s landscape.